Our Team

 Glory Bryant

 Ms. Glory graduated from the University of British Columbia, Okanagan campus, formally OUC in 2000 with a Bachelor of Fine Arts degree and later completed a Bachelor of Education degree in 2004.
 Her first teaching role was at a Montessori school in Summerland, B.C.
 From this point forward she knew she felt at home in a school incorporating the Montessori philosophy and was inspired to teach in various schools after moving to Calgary in 2009.
+In June 2022, Glory graduated from the AMI Primary Guide Diploma program in Portland, Oregon.
+She is incredibly grateful for this opportunity, which has brought a deeper understanding of both the methodology and practice of the Montessori way.
 Glory is a fan of the great outdoors and loves working with children.
 She enjoys contributing to the MSofC community of learners and believes every day is a new day with a chance for a fresh start when working with children.

 Ms. Glory graduated from the University of British Columbia, Okanagan campus, formally OUC in 2000 with a Bachelor of Fine Arts degree and later completed a Bachelor of Education degree in 2004.
 Her first teaching role was at a Montessori school in Summerland, B.C.
 From this point forward she knew she felt at home in a school incorporating the Montessori philosophy and was inspired to teach in various schools after moving to Calgary in 2009.
+In June 2022, Glory graduated from the AMI Primary Guide Diploma program in Portland, Oregon.
+She is incredibly grateful for this opportunity, which has brought a deeper understanding of both the methodology and practice of the Montessori way.
 Glory is a fan of the great outdoors and loves working with children.
 She enjoys contributing to the MSofC community of learners and believes every day is a new day with a chance for a fresh start when working with children.

 Kelly Boechler

 Kelly is a graduate of Mount Royal University’s Early Childhood Education program.
 Originally from Brandon, Manitoba, Kelly moved to Calgary in 1995 and has called YYC home ever since.
 She has over 20 years’ experience teaching preschool children, while regularly expanding her knowledge through continuing education.
-Kelly recently joined MSofC, combining her new experiences in Montessori with her experience as an educator and a creator of academic, music, and movement programming.
-Kelly’s energetic, encouraging, and patient presence has fit in well at MSofC.
+Kelly joined MSofC in 2020, combining her new experiences in Montessori with her experience as an educator and a creator of academic, music, and movement programming.
+Kelly’s energetic, encouraging, and patient presence has fit in well at MSofC and in 2022, she completed the requirements for the 3-6 assistant certification through Foundation For Montessori Education.
 Kelly loves her dogs, nature, and being active.
 She enjoys spending time with friends, and going places with her husband and son.

 Kelly is a graduate of Mount Royal University’s Early Childhood Education program.
 Originally from Brandon, Manitoba, Kelly moved to Calgary in 1995 and has called YYC home ever since.
 She has over 20 years’ experience teaching preschool children, while regularly expanding her knowledge through continuing education.
-Kelly recently joined MSofC, combining her new experiences in Montessori with her experience as an educator and a creator of academic, music, and movement programming.
-Kelly’s energetic, encouraging, and patient presence has fit in well at MSofC.
+Kelly joined MSofC in 2020, combining her new experiences in Montessori with her experience as an educator and a creator of academic, music, and movement programming.
+Kelly’s energetic, encouraging, and patient presence has fit in well at MSofC and in 2022, she completed the requirements for the 3-6 assistant certification through Foundation For Montessori Education.
 Kelly loves her dogs, nature, and being active.
 She enjoys spending time with friends, and going places with her husband and son.

 Teresa Sabiston